GigaCash/GigaCash-Masternode-Setup/README.md

 <br>

->!!!!!
-Congratulations, you have setup your masternode and you should start earning rewards soon! !!!!!<br>
+>Congratulations, you have now setup your masternode<br>

 If you are needing any help or have a question you can join our Discord and we will help you.